mariotmc/musify/NOTES.md

   - disconnections and reconnections (too much, just leave it?)
   - refreshing will start visual timer over (backend still works as intended)
 - design
-  - next song/new round text when pressing ready to make it clear what happens
+  - next song/new round layout should be player size depended (grid if more than 4)
   - create a volume slider that shows top left of main view
     - players can at any time adjust the volume which will set a value in local storage
     - the value in local storage will be used to apply to the volume of each playback (while picking song and during the round)
-  - logo might need text (https://app.recraft.ai/project/da8356de-04a0-4946-92cb-a2da49471da4)
+  - logo in lobbies view
+    - remove delete lobbies button
+    - when creating new lobby it should redirect you to that lobby
 - do test run with group (just a few rounds) and if current spotify api is too limited rewrite song fetching